wp-plugins/optin-forms/readme.txt

 1. Select your email solution and configure the required fields.
 2. Select a form design and customize its appearance.
+3. Hide elements under Form Options.
 3. Add your form to your website with a simple mouse-click.

 == Changelog ==

+= 1.1 =
+* Added exclude options.
+* Added shortcode.
+* Added form options.
+* Added custom CSS fields.
+* Merged Placement tab with Form tab.

 = 1.0 =
 * First version!

 == Upgrade Notice ==

+= 1.1 =
+New display options, exclude your optin form on specific posts and pages, and add your form with a shortcode!

 = 1.0 =
 First version!